 Food Addiction is a condition where people eat large amounts of food in a short period of time, and feel compelled to continue eating.
-This is different from binge eating disorder, which is when someone eats a lot of food in one sitting, and feels guilty afterwards.
+This is different from binge eating disorder, which is when someone eats a lot of food in one sitting and feels guilty afterward.

 Binge eating disorder is characterized by episodes of uncontrollable overeating followed by feelings of guilt, shame, and disgust.
 People who suffer from binge eating disorder often feel out of control when they eat, and may also purge themselves by vomiting or using laxatives.
 Bulimia nervosa is characterized by recurrent episodes of inappropriate compensatory behaviors such as self-induced vomiting, fasting, excessive exercise, and use of diuretics.
 Both disorders are associated with significant distress and impairment in functioning.